14. Interfacing compiled code (**)#

 Create a function to compute the most frequently occurring value (mode) in a given factor.
 Return a character vector.
 If a mode is ambiguous, return all the possible candidates.

-Matrices (Chapter 11) are flat atomic vectors or lists with the dim attribute being a vector of length two.
-The class attribute does not have to be set (but the class function returns "matrix" and "array").
+Matrices (Chapter 11) are flat atomic vectors or lists with the dim attribute being an integer vector of length two.
+The class attribute does not have to be set (but the class function returns matrix and array).
+Matrices are so important in data analysis that they have been blessed with a few dedicated functions available at the C level.
+C::Rf_isMatrix tests if a given object meets the criteria mentioned above.
+C::Rf_allocMatrix(sexptype, nrows, ncols) allocates a new matrix.

-R relies on the Fortran order of matrix elements: they are aligned columnwisely.
+R relies on the Fortran order of matrix elements, i.e., it uses the column-major alignment.
 Let A be a matrix with n rows and m columns (compare C::Rf_nrows and C::Rf_ncols).
 Then, the element in the i-th row and the j-th column is at A[i+n*j].
+The dimnames attributes must be handled manually, though.

-Here is a function to compute the transpose of a given numeric matrix:
+Here is a function to compute the transpose of a numeric matrix:

 SEXP C_transpose(SEXP x)